wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 ---

 Explore tissue-specific gene expression of ARF5 and IAA5.
-For this, you can use some other (plant-specific) resources than the human-centered ones you used above, e.g., [Expression Atlas](https://www.ebi.ac.uk/gxa/), also accessible through UniProt, under "Expression") or [BAR](https://bar.utoronto.ca/), the Bio-Analytic Resource for Plant Biology.
+For this, you can use some other (plant-specific) resources than the human-centered ones you used above, e.g., [Expression Atlas](https://www.ebi.ac.uk/gxa/) (also accessible through UniProt, under "Expression") or [BAR](https://bar.utoronto.ca/), the Bio-Analytic Resource for Plant Biology.

 Describe the following items in a few bullet points each.
 You may include up to two figures or tables.